A Guide To Capital Gains Tax In Spain

 If you are under 65 and resident in Spain, you will not have to pay capital gains tax if:-

-- You are selling your main residence and invest all of the proceeds into another property
+- You are selling your main residence and invest all of the proceeds into buying another property in Spain

 - You must have lived in the property for at least 3 years